TrialAndErrorAI/.github/profile/README.md

 15+ builders across US, Canada, Turkey, India, and Philippines.
 United by one belief: AI isn't coming - it's here, and we're building it.

+**Founders:**
-Founded by **Sid Sarasvati** - serial builder, H1B entrepreneur who self-sponsored through his own company.
-Because when you believe in the future, you bet everything on it.
+- **Sid Sarasvati** (CEO) - Serial builder, H1B entrepreneur who self-sponsored through his own company.
+Vision, product, and relentless execution.
+- **Ercan Ozer** (CTO) - Technical architect of our AI products.
+The builder who turns impossible into production in days.
+From Turkey, building the future.

 ---